dgmiller/portfolio/README.md

 # Derek Miller: Portfolio

 I turn business problems into math problems and solve them with code.
+My background is in math, computer science, statistics, and economics.
+I am particularly interested in the intersection of machine learning, data visualization, and user experience design.

 ## Introduction

-This repository contains some of my work in Applied and Computational Mathematics, summer internships, and side projects.
+This repository contains a small sample of projects I have worked on for companies, as a student in Applied and Computational Mathematics, and for fun.
+In certain cases, the code in each folder has been modified to protect company information.

 Some examples:
 * image recognition via eigenfaces